 STEM Robotix adds new groups and an Open House

-Scratch Coding will be an introductory course to computer programming.
-Using the Scratch language, students will start by learning the basics and gradually progress to creating more complex programs.
+Scratch 2.0 will be an introductory course to computer programming.
+Using the Scratch language, students will start by learning the fundamentals and gradually progress to creating more complex programs.
+Designed for young learners, Scratch provides a simple yet powerful platform allowing students to jump right in.

 Now in it's third year of operations, STEM Robotix is a year-round facility for Upper Valley grade 3-12 students to explore, develop and progressively learn the key concepts of STEM (Science, Technology, Engineering & Math).